Introduction to Mediation, Moderation, and Conditional Process Analysis

 - The integration of mediation and moderation: Conditional process analysis

-This online course consists of a collection of 16 modules in the form of videos and exercises that can be completed with a time commitment of about 6-8 hours/week.
+The online version of this course consists of a collection of 16 modules in the form of videos and exercises that can be completed with a time commitment of about 6-8 hours/week.
 You can participate at your own convenience; there are no set times when you are required to be online during the offering period, and you can rewind the videos and review modules completed at your leisure.
 Questions can be sent to the instructor and others in the class through a discussion board on the course delivery platform, and the instructor will offer regular opportunities for (optional) synchronous interaction via Zoom at various times during the course.
 The course can be accessed with any recent web browser on almost any computing platform, including iPhone, iPad and Android devices.
 Although the course runs for 3 weeks, everyone will have access to the content through the course portal for an additional two weeks beyond the end of the course.

 Computer applications will focus on the use of ordinary least squares regression and the PROCESS macro for SPSS, SAS and R, developed by the instructor, that makes the analyses described in this class much easier than they otherwise would be.
 This is a hands-on course, so maximum benefit results when learners can follow along with analyses using a laptop or desktop computer with a recent version of SPSS Statistics (version 23 or later), SAS (release 9.2 or later, with PROC IML installed) or R (version 3.6; base module only.
 No packages are used in this course).
 Learners can choose which statistical package they prefer to use.
 STATA users can benefit from the course content, but PROCESS makes these analyses much easier and is not available for STATA.